kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 2 - Design/Sprint 5.md

 These scenarios underscore the importance of thoughtful market research design.
 By considering the burdens placed on vendors, especially small and non-traditional ones, agencies can foster greater participation, encourage innovation, and ultimately procure more effective solutions.

+---
+## Conclusion

+### Applying human-centered design to market research in federal acquisition

+Human-centered design (HCD) isn’t just for product development—it can (and should) be applied to the acquisition process, especially in the critical early stage of market research.
+We can build a more effective and inclusive buying process by centering the needs, behaviors, and constraints of the vendor community, procurement staff, and program stakeholders.

+#### Start with empathy—even after the RFI closes

+Most government RFIs go out with little follow-up or feedback once the window closes.
+But this is a missed opportunity for learning.
+Using HCD principles, we should treat RFIs as two-way engagements, not just data collection exercises.

+Here’s how:

+* Follow up with respondents to ask about their experience.
+What was easy?
+What was unclear?
+Did the questions help them understand what you need?
+* Reach out to companies you expected but didn’t hear from.
+Ask: Why didn’t they respond?
+Was it the timeline, format, unclear objectives, or something else?
+* These simple feedback loops help you understand what the market can do and how your processes shape who chooses to participate.

+#### Hold a retrospective with your procurement team

+After every significant market research activity, bring your team together for a 15–30 minute retrospective using a simple "traffic light" format:

+**Keep doing**: What worked well that we should repeat?

+**Change or improve**: What felt clunky or unclear?

+**Stop doing**: What created friction or added unnecessary burden?

+This format helps normalize reflection and ensures everyone—contracting, program, and technical—can speak a common language.
+Applying digital service thinking to your acquisition approach builds internal trust, improves communication, and leads to better, more actionable outcomes.

+### Leveraging AI to Enhance Productivity in Federal Market Research

+#### Introduction: The challenge

+As discussed, Federal acquisition professionals often face tight deadlines, complex regulations, and limited resources.
+Traditional market research methods—such as drafting RFIs, analyzing vendor responses, and preparing documentation—are time-consuming and labor-intensive.
+These processes can lead to delays in procurement cycles and increased workloads for already overburdened staff.​

+#### The solution: Integrating AI tools

+Artificial Intelligence (AI) tools offer a transformative solution to streamline market research activities.
+By automating routine tasks, AI can free up valuable time, reduce errors, and enhance the quality of procurement decisions.

+Importantly, AI isn’t here to steal your job but to help you keep your sanity.
+Think of it as the junior contract specialist you’re training up: eager, fast, sometimes a little too confident, but ultimately helpful in handling the busy work you don’t have time for.
+You’re still the decision-maker, with the judgment, experience, and authority to guide the acquisition.
+The checks and balances of the procurement process still apply, and no AI tool is signing anything on your behalf.
+But if you need help sorting responses, drafting first-pass documents, or chasing down that one clause you can never remember—AI’s your overenthusiastic intern who *never* takes a lunch break.

+#### Key areas where AI enhances market research

+**1\.
+Drafting and reviewing documents**

+Traditional approach:

+* Depending on their complexity, manually drafting RFIs, market research reports, and other procurement documents can take several hours to days.​

+AI-enhanced approach:

+* AI tools like ChatGPT, Co-Pilot, Gemini, or Claude can generate initial drafts of documents in minutes, which professionals can then review and customize.​

+Time savings:

+* Studies have shown that AI can reduce document drafting time by up to 80%, allowing staff to reallocate time to higher-value tasks.

+**2\.
+Analyzing vendor responses**

+Traditional approach:

+* Reviewing and synthesizing responses from multiple vendors is a manual process that can take days, especially for large procurements.​

+AI-enhanced approach:

+* AI can quickly analyze large volumes of text, identify key themes, and summarize vendor capabilities, facilitating, but not replacing, faster decision-making.​

+Time savings:

+* AI-assisted analysis can increase throughput by approximately 66%, significantly reducing the time required for comprehensive reviews.

+**3\.
+Conducting market research**

+Traditional approach:

+* Gathering information on potential vendors and market capabilities often involves extensive manual research.​

+AI-enhanced approach:

+* AI tools can aggregate and analyze data from various sources, providing insights into vendor performance, market trends, and potential risks.​

+Time savings:

+* Implementing AI in market research can improve productivity by up to 40%, enabling faster and more informed procurement decisions.

+### Top AI security \+ integrity considerations for acquisition professionals

+**1\.
+Sensitive data can be exposed in public AI tools**

+DO NOT input proprietary, confidential, procurement-sensitive, or personally identifiable information (PII) into public AI tools (like free versions of ChatGPT or Bard).
+ Why?
+Some platforms use what you type to train their models, meaning your info could live on beyond your session.

+Use AI tools approved by your agency or ensure your tool has a “no data retention” policy or private model settings.

+---

+**2\.
+Hallucinations are real (and annoying)**

+What’s a hallucination?
+It’s when an AI confidently makes something up and passes it off as fact, like citing a non-existent FAR clause or quoting a policy that doesn’t exist.
+ AI doesn’t *know* things—it predicts plausible answers based on patterns in the data it was trained on.

+Always verify AI-generated content, especially concerning regulations, law, or pricing.
+AI is a helpful co-pilot, not a final authority.

+---

+**3\.
+Model biases can skew results**

+AI tools reflect the data they’re trained on, and that data might carry biases, such as favoring certain vendors, tech solutions, or assumptions about what “good performance” looks like.

+Be mindful of potential bias in AI outputs, especially when comparing vendors or analyzing performance data.
+Use AI for synthesis, but maintain human judgment for fairness.

+---

+**4\.
+Version drift and inconsistent output**

+AI tools change frequently—what you get today may be slightly different tomorrow.
+Model updates can affect tone, structure, and even the accuracy of responses.

+Save outputs you plan to use.
+Don’t assume you’ll get the same response twice—AI doesn’t have a memory unless you give it one.

+---

+**5\.
+AI can reinforce bad inputs**

+If your prompt is vague, incorrect, or biased, the AI will roll with it—and might make things worse.
+For example:
+ “Write a justification for this sole-source award” will return a different answer than:
+ “Assess if a sole-source justification aligns with FAR 6.302 guidance.”

+Prompt engineering matters—how you ask a question influences what you get back.
+Be clear, specific, and ask for sources when needed.

+---

+**6\.
+Output may not be audit-ready**

+AI can help you draft documents, summaries, and reports—but you’re still responsible for accuracy, compliance, and traceability.

+Always double-check final outputs, and don’t submit AI-generated work as-is.
+Think of AI as a strong first draft machine, not a compliance tool.

+---

+**7\.
+Follow your agency’s IT and privacy policies**

+Some agencies are adopting AI use policies that govern what tools can be used, what kinds of data can be input, and how outputs are handled.

+Check your agency's policy before using any AI tool or talk to your IT/security lead.

+---

+### Final thought:

+AI can be like the world’s fastest intern—helpful but unreliable.
+You’re still the Contracting Officer, COR, or Specialist in charge.
+Use AI to speed up your work—but never let it replace your judgment.

+---

+Agencies need to understand what the market can provide to acquire the best digital service solutions they can afford.
+Appropriate communication with potential vendors is key to gaining this understanding.

+In this module, we’ve shown that pre-solicitation communication with vendors is not only allowed but desirable, and there are many different ways to engage with offerors effectively.

+OMB has outlined [specific steps for obtaining and utilizing](https://obamawhitehouse.archives.gov/sites/default/files/omb/procurement/memo/acquisition-360-improving-acquisition-process-timely-feedback-external-internal-stakeholders.pdf) employee and industry feedback regarding the acquisition process to continually motivate and encourage agencies to assess and improve vendor engagement practices.
+As you read, ask yourself what you can do as an individual acquisition professional to improve the pre-solicitation communication in your agency.

+Finally, join the discussion below by responding to the following question:

+How do you see pre-solicitation communication as essential to acquiring digital services?
+Provide an example of a situation in which communicating with vendors before solicitation significantly impacted the outcome.